Between recent wildfires and respiratory viruses, we need to talk about lung health!

 Emotional Healing Assists the Lungs

 Major life experiences, intense emotions, and catastrophes impact the lungs the most.
 Even with the most perfect air and perfect diet and supplementation, sometimes healing the lungs requires healing your emotions.
 There are many routes to take to do this.
 SKY Breath Meditation includes a series of powerful breathing techniques that have been shown to significantly decrease trauma and anxiety in a very short amount of time (see also this Yale study and Harvard Study on SKY Breath Meditation).
 Another technique I have often recommended is Emotional Freedom Technique (EFT) or tapping.
 Meditation is also an amazing way to process and heal deep-rooted emotions (read more here).
 Yoga can also be beneficial – and not just emotionally; the slow, intentional breathing during the movements is like a gentle workout to strengthen your lungs.
+Another beautiful way to release emotions is with a Back Zoning session.
+BackZonology is the study and science of the signals in the back that connect with our inner emotions.
+Back Zoning rebalances and helps clear emotions – it is truly an emotional release technique.
+There are several practitioners within the Amber Bodily Health Practitioner Network (ABHPN) that offer this service.

 Empower Your Lungs!